Louisiana vs. Ohio NCAA Football Odds, Plays and Insights | September 16, 2021

 Over/Under Insights

-- The 59.5 points per game these two squads have surrendered to opponents this season are 5.0 more than the 54.5 over/under in this contest.
+- These two squads surrender a combined 59.5 points per game, 3.0 more than this contest's over/under.

-- The average total in Ragin' Cajuns games this season is 62.3, 7.8 points more than Thursday's over/under of 54.5.
+- Ragin' Cajuns games this season feature an average total of 61.3 points, a number 4.8 points higher than Thursday's over/under.

-- In 2021, games involving the Bobcats have averaged a total of 51.3 points, 3.2 fewer than this game's set over/under.
+- The 52.5 PPG average total in Bobcats games this season is 4.0 points fewer than this game's over/under.

 Louisiana Stats and Trends

-- Last game, the Ragin' Cajuns beat the Nicholls State Colonels by a score of 27-24.
-The Colonels covered the spread as 26-point underdogs.

-- The Ragin' Cajuns have been favored by 19.5 points or more two times this season and have not covered the spread in any of them.
+- The Ragin' Cajuns have been favored by 19.5 points or more one time this season and have not covered the spread in any of them.

-- Find the latest odds and place a bet on the Ragin' Cajuns to cover the spread at SISportsbook.

-- The Ragin' Cajuns have turned the ball over two more times (2 total) than the Bobcats have forced a turnover (0) this season.
+- The Ragin' Cajuns have turned the ball over two times this season, two more turnovers than the Bobcats have forced (0).

+- Find the latest spread and moneyline odds for Louisiana at SISportsbook.

 Ohio Stats and Trends

-- This season the Bobcats have turned the ball over one time, while the Ragin' Cajuns have forced 1 turnovers.
+- This year the Bobcats have turned the ball over one time, while the Ragin' Cajuns have forced 1 turnovers.

 Louisiana Top Players

-- Levi Lewis has thrown for 282 yards while completing 70% of his passes (28-of-40), with one touchdown and zero interceptions this year (282.0 yards per game).
+- Levi Lewis leads the team with 282 passing yards (282.0 yards per game) and has a 70% completion percentage this year (28-of-40) while throwing one touchdown.

-- Chris Smith has 11 attempts for a team-high 54 rushing yards (54.0 per game) and one touchdown.
-He also has four catches for 19 receiving yards (19.0 per game).
+- Chris Smith has rushed for a team-high 54 yards on 11 attempts (54.0 yards per game) and one touchdown.
+He also has 19 receiving yards on four catches (19.0 yards per game) .

-- So far this year Montrell Johnson has run for 27 yards on six carries (27.0 ypg).
+- Montrell Johnson has run for 27 yards on six carries (27.0 yards per game) this year.

-- This season Jalen Williams has five receptions for a team-high 71 receiving yards (71.0 per game).
+- Jalen Williams has racked up five receptions for 71 yards, best on his team.
+He averages 71.0 receiving yards per game.

-- Kyren Lacy is averaging 40.0 yards per game, racking up three receptions for 40 yards and one touchdown.
+- This season Neal Johnson is averaging 40.0 yards per game, with three catches for 40 yards.

 Ohio Top Players

-- This year, Kurtis Rourke has put up 142 passing yards (142.0 yards per game) while connecting on 21 of 28 passes (75% completion percentage), with zero touchdowns and one interception.
+- This year, Kurtis Rourke has recorded 142 passing yards (142.0 yards per game) while going 21-for-28 (75% completion percentage) and throwing one interception.
 He has tacked on 21 rushing yards on six carries, averaging 21.0 yards per game.

-- De'Montre Tuggle has rushed for a team-high 65 yards on 16 carries (65.0 yards per game) and zero touchdowns.
+- De'Montre Tuggle has 16 carries for a team-high 65 rushing yards (65.0 per game) and zero touchdowns.

-- Jerome Buckner has hauled in seven catches for 102 yards, best on his team.
-He averages 102.0 receiving yards per game.
+- This season Jerome Buckner has seven catches and leads the team with 102 yards (102.0 per game).

-- Ty Walton has racked up 24 yards on three receptions, averaging 24.0 yards per game.
+- This season Ty Walton has caught three passes for 24 yards, averaging 24.0 receiving yards per game.